China Dongfeng Motor Industry Imp. & Exp. Co. Ltd: DONGFENG MOTOR Accelerates Progress in Europe and Launched Three Vehicles in Spanish Market

-Dongfeng Motor grandly held Dongfeng Brand Day in Madrid, Spain.
-The event was attended by Ma Lei, Managing Director of Dongfeng Motor Corporation International Business Department and China Dongfeng Motor Industry Imp.
-Exp.
+MADRID, SPAIN / ACCESSWIRE / June 20, 2024 / Dongfeng Motor grandly held Dongfeng Brand Day in Madrid, Spain.
+The event was attended by Ma Lei, Managing Director of Dongfeng Motor Corporation International Business Department and China Dongfeng Motor Industry Imp. & Exp.
 Co., Ltd., along with the executive team of Spanish partner Salvador Caetano Group.
 Notable figures from industry associations such as FACONAUTO, AEDIVE, ANFAC, and GANVAM were also present.
 Alongside media representatives and European partners, more than 180 people witnessed the new chapter of Dongfeng Motor's development in the European market.

 Introducing High-Value Models for Local Market Advancement